I sometimes joke that the thing that scares parents most about their tweens going to middle school is ALL OF IT.

-In all seriousness, though, it might be fair to put dating—or “going out” as many middle schoolers say—near the top of the list.
+In all seriousness, though, it might be fair to put dating—or “hanging out” as many middle schoolers say—near the top of the list.
 If dating in middle school terrifies you, take stock of your concerns.

 There is no hard rule for when tweens should be allowed to date.
-Keep in mind that even if you forbid dating, your tween may still spend lots of time with a special someone at school.
+Keep in mind that even if you forbid young relationships and dating, your tween may still spend lots of time with a special someone at school.
 What’s more, forbidden fruit has a unique appeal.

 Rather than a flat no, you might consider a more nuanced answer that includes “yes” to some scenarios (Okay, you can say you’re going out), “maybe” to others (I’ll consider whether you can go to a movie together, but if I say yes, I will be in the theater a few rows away), and “no” to others (You are too young to go to the movies without a chaperone and, by the way, you’re too young to kiss).

 You should also be talking about the appropriate age or circumstance for different levels of physical contact.
 This is not for the faint of heart, but you can do it.
-Otherwise, how will your tween know what’s appropriate?
+Otherwise, how will your tween know what’s appropriate for a young relationship?

 Do keep an eye out for serial relationships, though.
 A 2013 study from the University of Georgia found that middle schoolers who were in high-frequency or back-to-back relationships tended to be prone to higher-risk behaviors, like drinking or doing drugs, later in adolescence.